rza3/MobileRoboticsAlpha/stdr_wall_following/README.md

+# Location
+This code can be found at https://github.com/rza3/MobileRoboticsAlpha/tree/PS2/stdr_wall_following
 # THEORY OF OPERATION
 A node that coordinates with the lidar_alarm, lidar_alarm2, and heading_service nodes to control the stdr robot.